emvaugh2/1Percent-Week6-Day1/README.md

 ## Build a Simple Flask App

 Our first lab task is create a Flask app.
 We were given code to put in our container that will start up our container to listen on all layer 3 interfaces on port 5000.
 Once that happens, it starts the Flask server up.
-The URL path is basically localhost:5000/ so anything traffic that accesses that URL will triggr the hello function.
+The URL path is basically localhost:5000/ so any traffic that accesses that URL will triggr the hello function.
 I've explained each part of the code in my script file if you want a deeper explanation.